 During the first week following surgery, most patients experience some mild discomfort.
 We recommend resting during this period.
 After three days, dressings will be removed, and drains will be removed after one or two weeks.
 After several weeks, you will be able to resume most of your everyday activities, including stretching exercises that Dr. Ekstrom will prescribe to help restore natural movement to the muscles affected by the surgery.
 After a few weeks, your scars will begin to fade, and you may gradually return to more strenuous activities.

-How Much Does Breast Reconstruction Cost in Atlanta?
+How Much Does Breast Reconstruction Cost in Worcester, MA?

 Every patient is unique, and so is every procedure, so the cost of surgery will vary between patients.
 Fortunately, breast reconstruction is one of the few plastic surgery procedures that may be covered by your health insurance provider in cases of a mastectomy resulting from breast cancer or other medical conditions.
 If your surgery is not covered by your insurance, our office offers financing and flexible payment methods.

 For women who have survived cancer and undergone a mastectomy, it may be crucial to restoring their self-confidence through breast reconstruction surgery.
-Dr. Deborah K. Ekstrom of Salisbury Plastic Surgery in Shrewsbury provides breast reconstruction surgery with a compassionate touch for women living in the areas of Worcester and surrounding communities in Massachusetts.
+Dr. Deborah K. Ekstrom of Salisbury Plastic Surgery in Worcester provides breast reconstruction surgery with a compassionate touch for women living in the areas of Shrewsbury and surrounding communities in Massachusetts.
 Contact us today to schedule your consultation.